 All Tahoe Douglas Fire Protection District employees are trained to a minimum of Hazardous Materials First Responder Operations (FRO) level.
 Several employees have completed training and hold the position of Hazardous Materials Technician/Specialist.

-Tahoe Douglas participates as part of a regional HazMat response team known as the Quad-County response team.
-Carson City, Douglas County, Lyon County and Storey County work together to share resources to aid in the mitigation of hazardous material incidents.
-The goal of the HazMat team is to perform any and all needed tasks safely in a hazardous materials situation.
+Tahoe Douglas participates as part of a regional hazmat response team known as the Quad-County response team.
+Carson City, Douglas County, Lyon County, and Storey County work together to share resources to aid in the mitigation of hazardous material incidents.
+The goal of the hazmat team is to perform any needed tasks safely in a hazardous materials situation.

 Members of the hazardous materials team work together in the following ways to accomplish common goals.

 Analyze a hazardous materials incident to determine the magnitude of the problem in terms of outcomes by completing the following tasks:

 - Survey the hazardous materials incident to identify special containers involved, identify or classify unknown materials, and verify the presence and concentrations of hazardous materials through the use of monitoring equipment;

 - Collect and interpret hazard and response information from printed resources, technical resources, computer databases, and monitoring equipment;

 - Determine the extent of damage to containers;